 [END LIST]

 Next, cases and controls are matched to have the same stratum.
-In addition, the code drops situations in which cases have lower mortality rate than controls.
+In addition, the code drops situations in which cases have a lower mortality rate than controls.
 Each case has an additional diagnosis, and we are assuming that no diagnosis could reduce the patients’ risk of mortality (i.e., there is no diagnosis that protects the patient from mortality).
 These regions correspond to situations in which the monotone relationship between the independent variable and mortality is reversed.
 The multiplicative model is not appropriate for these regions.
 The good news is that these situations seldom occur (fewer than 0.025 percent of the time).
 Therefore, it is safe to ignore these few.

 [LIST FORMAT]